isaaclyman/recipes/site/content/post/decoding-cupbop-uglybop-level-4.md

 * 10 Tbsp Mayonnaise
 * 3 Tbsp Lime juice
-* 8 Tbsp Confectioners/Powdered sugar (or corn based sugar, like corn syrup, if you have it)
+* 8 Tbsp Confectioners/Powdered sugar (or corn based sugar, like corn syrup, if you have it as it's a little more accurate to the flavor.
+Start with less, mix, and taste as you go)

 I've compared this with their official sauce.
 With minor variation it's spot on.
 Their white sauce has a gentle yellow hue to it, so I'm certain they use corn syrup instead.
 With powdered sugar though you can get pretty close.
 Just mix the ingredients, and if it's too tart, add more sugar.
 If it's too sweet, add lime.
 If it tastes too much like mayo, add the other two ingredients.
 You get the idea.
 It should be a generously sweet sauce.